Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 3. Take baths for half an hour for two to three days.

-After childbirth, simple home remedies can be used to treat hemorrhoids during lactation.
-They will speed up recovery, can become measures to prevent relapse.
+After childbirth, simple home methods can be used to treat hemorrhoids during lactation.
+They will speed up recovery and can become measures to prevent relapse.

 1. Take warm baths three times a day.

-3. Don't use toilet paper, wash your face or buy non-alcohol wet wipes instead.
+3. Don't use toilet paper, wash yourself instead or buy alcohol-free wet wipes.

-4. Follow a proper diet, including soups, high-fiber foods.
+4. Maintain proper nutrition, including soups and high-fiber foods.

 5. Drink at least two liters of water daily.

 Getting hemorrhoids after childbirth is not as scary as it might seem.
-Timely receipt of medical care, the implementation of the prescribed procedures will restore health very quickly.
+Timely receipt of medical care and completion of prescribed procedures will restore health very quickly.

 Childbirth is a big burden on the body.
 Physiological changes are aimed at maintaining pregnancy and providing the fetus with all the necessary substances.
-This is not always beneficial for the expectant mother.
-The increase in the size of the child and the growing uterus, not only displace many organs, but can also squeeze them, disrupt blood flow.
-The venous system suffers to a greater extent.
+This does not always benefit the expectant mother.
+The increase in the size of the child and the growing uterus not only displace many organs, but can also compress them and disrupt blood flow.
+The venous system suffers more.

-Many conditions go away after the baby is born, and some require treatment.
-Often the signs of developed hemorrhoids after childbirth do not go anywhere, but may intensify.
-The very delivery through natural ways leads to this.
-What to do if such a problem arises, because many medicines are prohibited for nursing mothers?
+Many conditions resolve after the baby is born, and some require treatment.
+Often, the signs of developed hemorrhoids do not go away after childbirth, and may even intensify.
+Natural delivery itself leads to this.
+What to do if such a problem arises, because many medications are prohibited for nursing mothers?

-Hemorrhoids is a pathology of veins - this is a varicose veins that provide outflow of blood from the rectum.
+Hemorrhoids are a pathology of veins - varicose veins that provide blood flow from the rectum.
 The veins in the lower part of the intestine undergo changes.
 The disease can occur in acute and chronic form.
-The localization of the nodes determines the type of hemorrhoids:
+The location of the nodes determines the type of hemorrhoids:

 • interior;